 West Virginia Car Seat Laws 2024: Protect Your Child Now!

-Did you know that car seats, also known as appropriate safety restraints, were first invented in the early 1900s to meet federal motor vehicle safety standards?
-Since then, they have undergone many changes and improvements to better protect children during car travel.
 In addition to car seats, safety belts or seatbelts are also essential for passengers of all ages to comply with these standards and ensure their safety on the road.
 Let’s take a closer look at what these new West Virginia car seat laws entail and how they aim to keep our youngest passengers safe with the use of appropriate safety restraints.

-WV Code § 17c-15-46 regarding car seat requirements
+WV Code § 17c-15-46 Regarding Car Seat Requirements

 If you’re a parent or caregiver in West Virginia, it’s crucial to understand the state’s child passenger safety law and the regulations surrounding car seats, seat belts, and kids.
-The WV Code § 17c-15-46 outlines strict requirements for car seats and seat belts for children in vehicles, with a minimum standard that you should look out for.

 Child Passenger Safety Law in WV

-The child passenger safety law applies to all motor vehicles, including taxis, with specific regulations for car seat installation and child passenger safety technicians.
 According to the law, every driver who transports a child under eight years of age is responsible for ensuring that the child is properly secured in an appropriate restraint system, such as seatbelts and booster seat requirements for older children.

 Car Seat Requirements